rondlite/reaction-docs/website/versioned_docs/version-v1.3.0/styleguide.md

 We've been using the Open Source [Atom](https://atom.io/) editor for some time now and can recommend it.

-Setting up Atom is a quick command where we use the shell command `apm` to install the same [Atom linting packages](https://atom.io/users/AtomLinter) as we use for Reaction.
+Setting up Atom is a quick command where we use the shell command `apm` to install the same [Atom linting packages](https://atom.io/users/AtomLinter) as we use for Demand

 ```sh
 apm install editorconfig atom-beautify linter linter-eslint linter-markdown linter-jsonlint linter-docker